 Fast forward to AppFolio… due to physical proximity and actively getting to know one another, product managers and engineers are more open and honest with each other.
 Product managers get a daily or even hourly understanding of where things are at.
 Everyone is present together in their work-area and at regular team events.
 We can even discuss our work challenges during a team hike while going through a physical challenge.
 The chance of having negative surprises is greatly reduced.

-Example of a team discussing work visualized on a board in their team area.
+Example of product development teams discussing work visualized on a board in their team area.

-Cross-functional teams can also share the challenge of on boarding new team members.
+Cross-functional product development teams can also share the challenge of onboarding new team members.
 When team members share the mentorship of a new employee, the load is lighter.
 And, the person being mentored gets more attention, and is exposed to different styles of working.
 This can include cross-group mentoring.
 For example, experienced engineers can help out in mentoring new and experienced product managers.

 In summary, we are stronger when we face challenges together — regardless of what group we are in, or what reporting structure we have.
-Helping each other succeed helps us realize our goal of delighting our customers.
+Helping each other succeed helps us realize our goal of delighting our customers with our product development roadmap.

 4. Help Each Other Succeed